 After 1950 the trend of increased accumulation continues down the distribution.
-A continued equalization of incomes certainly contributed to this development.
+The equalization of incomes certainly contributed to this development.
 Already in 1950 Sweden had established its position as one of the most equal countries in the world in terms of incomes and this trend continued until around 1980.
 Other sources of continued wealth equalization can be found in the composition of total wealth.
 Between 1950 and 1980 the share of owner occupied housing in total wealth increases from being 17 percent of all wealth to 45 percent in 1975.
 This was partly due to increasing values of existing housing (which in turn was partly based on increased infrastructure investment) but mainly due to new developments of owner occupied housing for which the government provided generously subsidized loans.
 At the same time the fraction of rental property as well as that of shares (listed and unlisted), both highly concentrated in the very top of the distribution, decreased from 17 to 4, and from 14 to 7 percent respectively.
-The combined effect of these changes was an increase in the share held by the nine "poorest" deciles (P0-90) from just above 20 percent in 1950 to around 45 percent in 1980, with a corresponding fall in the share held by the richest decile (P90-100).
+The combined effect of these changes was an increase in the share held by